TANZANITE JEWELRY WITH INTENTION AND CONNECTION

 WHAT IS TANZANITE?

-Tanzanite has a very short history compared to most all colored gemstones.
+Tanzanite has a very short history compared to all other colored gemstones.
 It is said that a Massai tribesman discovered this charismatic stone in 1967.
-A year later, Tiffany & Co made this blue-violet mineral (zoisite) a sensation when it introduced it to the world as “Tanzanite”.
+A year later, Tiffany & Co made this blue-violet mineral (zoisite) a sensation when it was introduced to the world as “Tanzanite”.

 While it is only found in Tanzania, its pleochroic color possibilities range beyond blue and violet hues!